gratejames/Ghost/Docs/Ghost.md

 	+ [ ] Debugger encounters condition where PC is mid-instruction
 		+ [ ] Is this even a problem?
 		+ [ ] Performance cost on debugger for fixing?
-+ [ ] An actual debugger UI instead of just keyboard shortcuts?
-A toolbar?
++ [x] An actual debugger UI instead of just keyboard shortcuts?
+A menubar?
 # Simulator Keybinds
 + ctr+shift+d: Debug Window
 + ctr+shift+Up/down: Scroll debug window (1 pg)